goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 This chapter narrate the process of creating a new web application project using BlueBream.
 Also it gives few exercises to familiarize the basic concepts in BlueBream.
-We suggest you to try out all the commands and exercises given here.
+It is recommended to try out all the commands and exercises given here.
 Before proceeding, here is an overview of the sections.